Table of Contents

 They found that only 9 of them provided all of the essential nutrients in the right concentrations to meet the minimum standards set for dogs by the Association of American Feed Control Officials (AAFCO).

-Only 5 of the recipes provided the essential nutrients in the right concentrations to meet the National Research Council’s (NRC) minimum requirements for adult dogs.
+Only 5 recipes provided the essential nutrients in the right concentrations to meet the National Research Council’s (NRC) minimum requirements for adult dogs.

-This doesn't mean that recipes are bad – most of them can hardly reach those nutritional needs without adding too many calories.
+This doesn't mean that recipes are bad – most can hardly reach those nutritional needs without adding too many calories.

 It means that you need to add supplements to your homemade dog food meals to make them balanced.